Tymao168/HMDVRRP/README.md

 ## Appendix contents

-`Appendices.pdf` is a five-page supplement organized as follows:
+`Appendices.pdf` is a nine-page supplement organized as follows:

+- **Appendix A - Pseudo-code of ALNS components**
+  - A.1 gives Algorithm A1 for greedy initial solution generation.
+  - A.2 gives Algorithm A2 for the TP chain mechanism used in repair operators, using random repair as the representative case.
+  - A.3 gives Algorithm A3 for depot-wise route matching via the Hungarian algorithm, used to compute similarity in diversity-aware reheating.
-- **Appendix A - Benchmark instances and parameter settings**
+- **Appendix B - Benchmark instances and parameter settings**
-  - A.1 defines the benchmark construction and summarizes the instances in Table A1.
+  - B.1 defines the benchmark construction and summarizes the instances in Table B1.
-  - A.2 reports the default generation parameters in Table A2.
+  - B.2 reports the default instance-generation parameters in Table B2.
-  - A.3 reports the ALNS configuration in Table A3.
+  - B.3 reports the ALNS configuration in Table B3.
-- **Appendix B - Detailed computational results**
+- **Appendix C - Detailed computational results**
-  - B.1 gives instance-level results for standard ALNS versus diversity-aware reheating in Table B4.
+  - C.1 gives instance-level results for standard ALNS versus enhanced ALNS with diversity-aware reheating in Table C4.
-  - B.2 gives results for the no-horizontal-collaboration variant in Table B5.
+  - C.2 gives results for the no-horizontal-collaboration variant in Table C5.

 The appendix labels an instance as `ED-N-K`, where `D` is the number of depots, `N` is the number of customers assigned to each depot, and `K` is the number of trucks at each depot.
 Each truck is paired with one robot.
 The JSON files use the corresponding filename format: